 The idea is to read things that are not yet on the page.

 Then, when launching a product, “impute” your greatness by making a memorable impression with a communication blast.
 This is the principle behind Keynotes.
-At Alan, we tried it for the first time.

 The lesson here is to steal great ideas, and make them even better.